Every Day a Little Death

 provided a measure of privacy for its occupants.
 I couldn’t help but wonder why or what those corpses might be doing behind their curtains.

-On my first visit to Lisboa in 2022, one of the first stops I made with Ana was at this memorial on the Avenida da Liberdade
+On my first visit to Lisboa in 2022, the first historical stop I made with Ana was at this memorial on the Avenida da Liberdade

 honoring the lives of the more than 11,000 Portuguese soldiers who died in the First World War.
 At the outset of that “war to end all wars”, Portugal sought to remain neutral – as it would do with greater success in World War Two.
 However, when Germans began attacking outposts in what was then Portuguese East Africa (now Mozambique) the United Kingdom invoked the 1386 Aliança Luso-Inglesa or Anglo-Portuguese Alliance.
 Portuguese soldiers then fought beside Allied forces on the Western Front.
 The monument commemorates the lives of the 55,000 Portuguese troops who fought in that war and the more than one in five who died.
 There’s an additional memorial in Alto de São João commemorating, as nearly as I could determine, the lives of the unknown soldiers.